 Again, drunken driving is clearly a malicious, planned and intentional act, since the person in questions knows they are drunk or are getting to that point, so drunken driving can never be excused.
 Never.
 Anyone with half a brain knows that there are options for people who inbibe when they know they will be driving.
 Indeed, choosing a designated driver is always smart, as is hiring a taxi or calling one's friends.

-If a person is so irresponsible as to be under the influence of alcohol, and then malicious enough to want to drive on top of that evil, he or she can make it right by choosing one of these options.
+If a person is so irresponsible as to be under the influence of alcohol to the point of intoxication, and then malicious enough to want to drive while intoxicated, he or she can make it right by choosing one of these options.
 Because there are options, a drunken driver--especially one who injures or kills--can never be redeemed or forgiven.

-Consider this: the drunkard would have knowingly driven while drunk (intent) and then aimed a loaded weapon (the car) at the victim, which qualifies as murder, in my opinion.
+Drunken drivers who injure or kill another need to be punished harshly.
+Why?
+Clearly, because they knowingly drove while drunk (intent) and then aimed a loaded weapon (the car) at the victim, which qualifies as murder, in my opinion.
 It is my opinion that anyone who ever has or ever will drive drunk is a threat to society and should be treated as such.

 Sadly, very few states take serious action against drunken drivers and hand out weak sentences (piddly fines and maybe a short suspension of one's license) when no death is involved, and cake walk sentences like ten years when a fatality is involved, almost rewarding drunken driving.
 This is why drunken drivers take to the roads.
 They know that they will wind up having more rights than their victims, especially if they are able to find an attorney filthy enough to defend such an act.
 So much for justice in America.